LAST UPDATE: 17 December 2009 Click images to enlarge (All links open in a new browser tab).

 Red Leader and I continued onwards for the rest of the day.
 It was a long way home.
 Near Glenwood Springs, eastbound on I-70, we encountered a heavy, cold downpour.
 That lasted - without remission - until Idaho Springs.
 Finally made it home to Longmont about 8:30 PM that night.
 Other than the rain, there were no problems during the entire tour.
 Well done, faithful steed.

-THE TOUR THAT NEVER WAS
+THE TOUR THAT ALMOST NEVER WAS

 Early AM on July 28th 2009, I left Longmont headed north west.
 This was launch day for a 3,000 mile dream trip through Yellowstone Park and thence north and east into Glacier National Park and over its legendary Going To The Sun Road.
 The route (shown at left) was going to reverse the direction of the June tour to Yellowstone (further, above), but with a 900 mile extension.